Jiangjia2036/Muograophy-CosmicWatch-JASHT/README.md

 # Muograophy-CosmicWatch-JASHT
-Configure Cosmic Watch detector(s) to act as a Muography Device.
+Configure Cosmic Watch detector to act as a Muography Device.